AdaCore/spark2014/lrm/source/packages.rst

 Abstract State Aspect
 ~~~~~~~~~~~~~~~~~~~~~

-State abstraction provides a mechanism for naming, in a packages's
+State abstraction provides a mechanism for naming, in a package's
 visible part, state (typically variable declarations) that will be
 declared within the package's body (or private part, or within private
 descendents of the package).
 For example, a package declares a visible